promann/purdue-ironhacks/README.md

 #### The scores page

 We display the scores of the users, on the `/scores` page.
 The users see the anonymous name of the users in the table.
 The displayed items in the table are shuffled each time.

+If in the admin interface the scores are not provided, the scores collumns will not appear in the scores.
+In a similar way it happens for the urls: if we don't enter the urls, the urls collumns will not appear in the scores page.

 When the user clicks on the <kbd>View scores</kbd> button, we collect stats: